 Another 1975 acquisition by the county was Turner Park, a 10-acre facility devoted largely to shooting sports.
 Donated to the county in memory of the late Evers Turner, the property had previously been used as a gun club.
 The park was developed by the county with a $27,000 grant.
 In addition to providing law enforcement officers from seven counties with a place to hold their gun certification classes, the park is also home to the annual West Virginia Muzzleloader Shoot.
 Turner Park was the first “shooting” park in West Virginia to receive grant funds from the Bureau of Outdoor Recreation, a state and federal program.

-In an effort to provide facilities to the county’s mountaintop area, the park board purchased land at Mt.
-Storm in 1976.
-The Mountain Top Park has picnic shelters, an outdoor basketball court, play-ground equipment, a newly-refurbished Little League baseball field and walking trail.
-It also hosts a modern public library
+In an effort to provide facilities to the county’s mountaintop area, the park board purchased land at Mount Storm in 1976.
+The Mountaintop Park has picnic shelters, an outdoor basketball court, playground equipment, Little League baseball field and walking field.
+It also hosts the public library.

-Another unique park was created in 1978 when the county took over management of Echo Park - Camp Echo, from the 4-H. This 17.5 acre facility is actually two parks.
-Atop the hill is a playground and picnic facility, down below – along the banks of the river – is a collection of rustic, yet modern, cabins, dining hall and restrooms.
+Another unique park was created in 1978 when the county took over management of Echo Park – Camp Echo, from the 4-H. This 17.5 acre facility is actually two parks.
+Atop the hill is a playground and picnic facility, down below, along the banks of the river, is a collection of rustic, yet modern, cabins, dining hall and restrooms.
 Added to the camp has been a horse ring and large pavilion, along with a caretaker’s residence.
-When not in use by 4-H, the camp is booked from April through October for church meetings and family reunions.
-There are approximately 300-325 reservations made each year utilizing 32 pavilions at the various parks.
+When not in use by 4-H, the camp is booked from April until October for church meetings and family reunions.
+There are approximately 300-325 reservations made each year utilizing 32 pavilions at various parks.